 Each credit point (LP, Credit Points) corresponds around 25-30h of work effort of the student.
 Hereby we assume an average student with average performance.
 The workload is covered by: 1.
 Participating in lectures, tutorials and practical labs.
 2. Preparing and wrap up of the above named units 3.Exam preparation and presence.

 Participation in the lectures Digital System Design (23615) and Information Technology (23622) is advised

-6.221 Module: Technical Design in Product Development [M-MACH-105318]
+6.219 Module: Technical Design in Product Development [M-MACH-105318]

-Responsible: Prof. DrIng.
-Albert Albers Organisation: KIT Department of Mechanical Engineering Part of: Interdisciplinary Subject Field of Specialization / Field of Specialization: Design of Mechatronic Systems (Complementary Modules) Additional Examinations
+Part of: Field of Specialization / Field of Specialization: Design of Mechatronic Systems (Complementary